Ask Who Gets Paid Before You Take Financial Advice

 2. Write the recommender's payment path in one sentence.

-4. Estimate the annual dollar impact: fees, interest, bonus value, rate gap, closing costs, or lost flexibility.
+4. Estimate the annual dollar impact: fees, interest, bonus value, rate gap, closing costs, or lost flexibility, and see principles before products for setting your own rules before the next pitch arrives.

 5. Use Money Map to check whether the recommendation solves your actual household weak point.